PubInv/ATX-Preemie/latrine/stories.md

 ## Tasks

-* Try to build the MOSFET/Diode Circuit mentioned on the Sparkfun site http://bildr.org/2012/03/rfp30n06le-arduino/ (I think I have all the components for this.)
+* Try to build the MOSFET/Diode Circuit mentioned on the Sparkfun site http://bildr.org/2012/03/rfp30n06le-arduino/ (I think I have all the components for this.) -- done, with a stepper motor (not my new fan).
-* Buy two 6-V lantern batteries in order to test my ability to do this at 6V and 12V (final installation is expected to be 12V.)
+* Buy two 6-V lantern batteries in order to test my ability to do this at 6V and 12V (final installation is expected to be 12V.) -- done
+* Now try to drive the new fan with the lantern batteries.
+*